What is Slack and how does it work?

 - Make their work easier and more efficient with automation and Slack’s new generative AI add-on

-And unlike traditional enterprise software, Slack drives culture and connection: 90% of users say Slack helps them to stay more connected as a team and build community within their organisation.
-We take great pains to design the best experience out there – one that lets people participate in all the nuances of human connection.
+And unlike traditional enterprise software, Slack drives culture and connection: 90% of users say Slack helps them stay more connected as a team and build community within their organization.
+We take great pains to design the best experience out there—one that lets people participate in all the nuances of human connection.